 Dubai is a great place to live, work, and play.
-It is also a very busy city with a large number of people who come every day to work or study.
+It is also a bustling city with many people who come every day to work or study.

-Unfortunately, this means many cases of discrimination, unfair dismissal, and other labor-related problems.
-This is where you need a labor law lawyer at our firm Al Balooshi to help you fight your case at the Labour Court Dubai.
+Unfortunately, this means many discrimination cases, unfair dismissal, and other labor-related problems.
+You need a labor law lawyer at our firm Al Balooshi to help you fight your case at the Labour Court in Dubai.

 The labor court fees in Dubai vary from one case to another.
-The specific court fees in Dubai will be mentioned in the Labour Court Complaint Form, which is the document that you need to fill out and submit in order to file a case at the Labour Court in Dubai.
+The specific court fees in Dubai will be mentioned in the Labour Court Complaint Form, which is the document you need to fill out and submit to file a case at the Labour Court in Dubai.

-If you have an attorney, then their fees will vary depending on where they are based as well as how long they have been practicing law in Dubai or elsewhere around the world.
+If you have an attorney, their fees will vary depending on where they are based and how long they have been practicing law in Dubai or elsewhere.
 The average fee paid by clients at the Labour Court can be between Dhs 10,000 and Dhs 150 000.

 How to file a case in Labour Court in UAE?

-The city of Dubai has become one of the top cities in the world filled with labor forces and many types of professions and companies.
+Dubai has become one of the top cities in the world, filled with labor forces and many types of professions and companies.

-Due to the increasing number of working people this issue has led to a great deal of problems related to labour cases.
+Due to the increasing number of working people, this issue has led to many problems related to labour cases.

-Fortunately, we at the lawyer office of Al Balooshi have a team of capable legal labour lawyers that will advise you and give you assistance in your labour case and help you have a positive outcome in the Labour court Dubai.
+Fortunately, we at the lawyer office of Al Balooshi have a team of capable legal labour lawyers that will advise you, assist you in your labour case, and help you have a positive outcome in the Labour court Dubai.